 Sometimes, we take travel for granted and don’t think too much about the consequences some of our plans for the road may have on the environment.
-If one of your resolutions for the year was to be a bit greener and to make a difference, then the real change can happen in the planning stage of your vacation.
+If one of your resolutions for the year was to be a bit greener and to make a difference, then the real change can happen in the planning stage of your vacation when you’re putting together an itinerary or looking for cheap round trip flights.
 Being mindful of these planning tips can make sure you have the perfect eco-friendly journey ahead of you.

 Plan to Travel in the Low Season

 Other than the obvious reason that you could save a ton of cash on your flight, there are a few other reasons why it’s an eco-friendly move to travel during the off-peak.
 Firstly, you’ll be supporting local businesses, giving them much-needed income during the yearly tourist drought.
 How does this affect the environment?
 Making sure that locals get enough business can prevent them from potentially seeking profit by engaging in eco-system damaging behavior.
 For example, the owner of a popular beach shack might think about supplementing his income during the low tourist season by working at a logging site that’s cutting down the jungle.
 Every action causes a chain of events, so it’s important to think twice about when you travel.
 As an added incentive, you’ll be able to enjoy tourist-heavy spaces all to yourself!